Hyle-org/devhub-hyle/docs/developers/using-the-cli/hyled-install-instructions.md

 # CLI Installation instructions

-The simplest way to interact with Hylé is using `hyled`, the cosmos-SDK powered CLI.
+Hylé is currently using the Cosmos SDK as a base, and the CLI provides both a way to interact with the chain, and a way to start the devnet.

 Clone the [Hylé repository](https://github.com/Hyle-org/hyle) and install it.